- Coast Cool

 STAY OUT OF THE NAVARRO!

-HERE'S WHAT I WROTE when we got home from our canoe trip that day:
+HERE'S WHAT I WROTE after our canoe trip that day:

-As we canoed through the green stuff a constant and steady parade of vehicles motored along Highway 128, burning fuel like there's no tomorrow.
+As we canoed through the green stuff, a constant parade of vehicles motored along Highway 128, burning fuel like there's no tomorrow.

-On the way home we see numerous stands of dead trees lining the creeks and rivers, casualties of Sudden Oak Death.
-Everywhere you look you see the unmistakable signs, we are shitty stewards of this planet.
+On the way home we saw numerous stands of dead trees lining the creeks and rivers, casualties of Sudden Oak Death.
+Everywhere you look you see the unmistakable signs: we are shitty stewards of this planet.
 Humans have become pestilent, and if we don't course correct soon, Mother Nature is going to wipe us off.